 The major downside with freestanding kegerators is that you need to have proper ventilation and there needs to be a small gap between the kegerator and the wall.
-Next you have built-in kegerators, which are fully integrated with your kitchen countertop.
-They look cool, don’t take up space, but obviously the installation process will be much more tedious and difficult.
+Next, you have built-in kegerators, which are fully integrated with your kitchen countertop.
+They look cool and don’t take up space, but obviously, the installation process will be much more tedious and difficult.
 Also, the full system tends to run a bit more expensive than a comparable freestanding kegerator.
-There is also the outdoor kegerator, which are basically indoor freestanding units but built much tougher and more expensive.
+There is also the outdoor kegerator, which is basically an indoor freestanding unit but built much tougher and more expensive.

 Outdoor kegerators can withstand extreme temperature fluctuations and can be used indoors as well.
 Finally, you have commercial kegerators, which are giant units with multiple kegs and dispensers that you normally see behind a bar.
 These are obviously very expensive but are necessary if you intend to run a business.
 Please see below for some more things to consider.

-Tap Configuration: You should also think about the number of beer you want to keep on tap.
-You can get single tap or multiple tap.
-You can always just get single tap and then upgrade later with some configuration changes.
+You should also think about the number of beers you want to keep on tap.
+You can get a single tap or multiple tap.
+You can always just get the single tap and then upgrade later with some configuration changes.
 Having multiple taps is always nice and convenient.

-Ease of Use/Cleaning/Assembly: Ideally you want a hassle free experience using a kegerator.
+Ideally, you want a hassle-free experience using a kegerator.
 This means it shouldn’t be a complete nightmare to assemble and install.
 It should be very easy to clean and the beer lines are especially important here as they can collect germs and bacteria.
-Also your unit should run smoothly without encountering problems during operation.
+Also, your unit should run smoothly without encountering problems during operation.
 This is more important if you are using it at a bar or restaurant.